makeabledk/firebasevision/README.md

   - Activate vision features in activities in one line of code.
   - Scan faces, text, barcodes, images and more.
+  - Automatically handles asking for permissions (works like magic).

 # Getting started